kamiarkordari/CarND-Traffic-Sign-Classifier/README.md

 ##### VISUALIZE LAYERS OF THE NEURAL NETWORK
 (BONUS) See Step 4 of the Iptyon notebook for details about how to do this.

+Try experimenting with a similar test to show that your trained network's weights are looking for interesting features, whether it's looking at differences in feature maps from images with or without a sign, or even what feature maps look like in a trained network vs a completely untrained one on the same sign image.

 ### Strategies to Improve Classification Model
 - experiment with different network architectures, or just change the dimensions of the LeNet layers